Willson Contreras Player Props: Cardinals vs. White Sox

 Willson Contreras At The Plate

-- Contreras has had at least one RBI in 29.9% of his games this season (23 of 77), with two or more RBI six times (7.8%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 29.9% of his games this season, Contreras has had at least one RBI.
+He's picked up more than one in 7.8% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.